By SEN

 Injury List

-His return is to hopefully be shortly followed by Newcastle junior Jye Linnane, who signed with the Warriors for the next three years.
+Newcastle junior Jye Linnane, who signed with the Warriors for the next three years, is set to be available for selection.
 The 20-year-old ruptured his ACL last pre-season and will be raring to go.

 Another player raring to go for his return will be Luke Metcalf.
 The halfback was leading the Dally M Medal before going down with an ACL injury, which saw the Warriors struggle.
-He is currently on track for a Round 8-10 return.
+Having been on track for a Round 8-10 return, he's been named in the Round 4 side.

 Centre Rocco Berry is aiming for a return from his shoulder injury halfway through the season.

-Five-eighth Te Maire Martin is now expected to the first half of the season which has deepened the issues facing the Warriors' halves situation.
+Five-eighth Te Maire Martin is now expected to be out for the first half of the season, which has deepened the issues facing the Warriors' halves situation.

 Injury List

-Following his electric performance in the first 25 minutes of the Knights' season-opening win against the Cowboys, club officials and fans will be sweating on the severity of Fletcher Sharpe's knee injury.
+Following his electric performance in the first 25 minutes of the Knights' season-opening win against the Cowboys, club officials and fans were sweating on the severity of Fletcher Sharpe's knee injury.

 But having only suffered a PCL injury, he'll only miss the Knights clash against the Sea-Eagles.